MKSO4KA/Img2PaletteConverter/README.md

 # Console Application for Converting Images and Videos

 The compiled code is a console application that converts images or videos from regular colors to Terraria colors.
 It uses a copyrighted algorithm (see links at the bottom of the page).
-The code borrows part of the mix for the dithering algorithm.
+The code borrows part of the part for the dithering algorithm.

 ## Features